openframeworks/ofSite/_tutorials/03_graphics/generativemesh.markdown

 ![Jitter](003_images/MeshJitterEndlessSmall.gif)

 On each frame, we are going to move each vertex by a small, random amount.
 Instead of using [ofRandom()](http://www.openframeworks.cc/documentation/math/ofMath.html#show_ofRandom) to displace our vertices, we are going to use [ofSignedNoise()](http://openframeworks.cc/documentation/math/ofMath.html#!show_ofSignedNoise) which generates a thing called Perlin noise.
 Check out Daniel Shiffman's description of Perlin noise in section [1.6 Perlin Noise (A Smoother Approach)](http://natureofcode.com/book/introduction/) of his online book.
 Perlin noise yields random values that smoothly vary over time.
-You can get a good idea of the difference between random values and perlin noise by checking out figure 1.5 and figure 1.6 of Daniel's book.
+You can get a good idea of the difference between random values and perlin noise by checking out [figure 1.5](http://natureofcode.com/book/imgs/intro/intro_05.png) (which shows sequential values of noise) and [figure 1.6](http://natureofcode.com/book/imgs/intro/intro_06.png) (which shows sequential random values) from the book.

 With ofRandom(), you specify a range of values, and it returns a random value within that range.
 If you were to call it multiple times in a row, you will (very, very likely) get a new value every time you call it.
 Perlin noise works a bit differently.  ofSignedNoise() will always return a value between -1.0 and 1.0, but you still have to pass in an input to the function.
 Think of ofSignedNoise() as a squiggly line drawn on graph paper.
 You pass in a coordinate, an x value, and it will return the corresponding y value.
 If you were to call ofSignedNoise(3.0) multiple times, you would get the same value every time.

 When using Perlin noise to generate motion, it is common to pass in the current time as the input (the x value).
 So, in order to displace our vertices, we are going to pass in the time (using [ofGetElapsedTimef()](http://www.openframeworks.cc/documentation/utils/ofUtils.html#!show_ofGetElapsedTimef]) to ofSignedNoise, so that it will give us values that change smoothly over time.
 One caveat - we want our vertices to appear to move independently of one another.
-If we pass in the same time to ofSignedNoise for every vertex, then every vertex will move in the same direction.
+If we pass in the same time to ofSignedNoise for every vertex on a frame, then every vertex will move in the same direction.
 When we displace vertex one, we need to use a different time than when we displace vertex two (and vertex 3, vertex 4, etc.).

 Let's jump into the code.
 Add this to your header:
 ~~~.h